augustusnaz/laravel-vouchers/README.md

 ### Using the Voucher class

-In addition, you can also create vouchers by using the `createVouchers` method on the associated model:
+In addition, you can also create vouchers by using the `create` method on the Voucher model:

 ```php
 $product = Product::find(1);